 Then one morning about three years ago I had a breakthrough.
 I was going through the Workbook and had reached Lesson 41.
 I resolved to myself, “This time I am really going to get this method of meditation.”
-I read through the lesson and was drawn to a particular line: “Try to enter very deeply into your own mind” (6:6).
+I read through the lesson and was drawn to a particular line: “Try to sink into your mind.”
+[CE W-44.7:2].
 Something clicked in me.
-It is not talking about going down and inward in your body , but in your mind .
+It is not talking about going down and inward in your body, but in your mind.
 I’m sure I knew that, but without realizing it I had been trying to sink down in my body, rather than inward in my mind.

-“Try to enter very deeply into your own mind.”
+“Try to sink into your mind.”
 I finally got it.
 There is a center of my mind, a core of me, the inmost part of my being.
 That is what I am trying to find.
 It really has nothing to do with my body.
 To get a sense of this, close your eyes for a moment and try to ignore your body.
 Focus on yourself as a mind and let your body fall to the periphery of your awareness.
-While imagining that, repeat these words over and over, “Try to enter very deeply into your own mind.”
+While imagining that, repeat these words over and over, “Try to sink into your mind.”

 Did that work?
 Did you get a sense that you could enter very deeply into your mind whether or not you had a body?
 That morning, trying to practice Lesson 41, I finally did.
 As I closed me eyes and began my meditation, I had a very distinct feeling of gently pushing deeper and deeper toward the center of my being, what the Text calls “the quiet center.”
 It was a new experience, different from all previous meditations.
 And though it was nothing spectacular (I am not the world’s most gifted meditator), it was definitely a more profound and tranquil state of mind than I was accustomed to reaching.